weakish/weakish.github.com/dive-into/kotlin.md

 ### Boxed types in Java

-Some types are boxed in Java, which does not preserve identity, and often pres erve equality.
+Some types are boxed in Java, which does not preserve identity, and often preserve equality.

 ```kotlin
 val a: Int = 10000